pdhoward/chaoticservices/cb_banter/README.md

-# ChaoticBots Microservice
+# Microservice
-echo for testing purposes
+turing machine for the strategic machines platform